How to Create a Strong Password in 7 Easy Steps

 Cybercriminals are constantly improving their tactics, and the best way to protect your business is through regular security awareness training.
 Keepnet provides tailored training solutions that teach your employees how to recognize threats, create secure passwords, and defend against attacks like phishing, ransomware, and social engineering.

-Keepnet’s security awareness training includes hands-on simulations for phishing (email, voice, SMS, QR code, MFA, etc.), helping employees learn to spot and stop attacks before they happen.
+Keepnet’s security awareness training includes hands-on phishing simulations (email, voice, SMS, QR code, MFA simulation, etc.), helping employees learn to spot and stop attacks before they happen.
 From creating strong passwords to handling complex threats, the training is customized to your company’s needs, ensuring targeted education based on employee behavior.